Stefania Constantini: Career

 Constantini continued skipping the Italian women's team into the 2021–22 season.
 At the 2021 European Curling Championships in Lillehammer, Norway, she led her team to a 4–5 round robin record.
 This placed them sixth in the group, which was good enough to earn Italy a spot in the 2022 World Women's Curling Championship.
 In the sixth round robin draw, the team defeated Scotland's Eve Muirhead 8–7, being the only team to defeat the Scottish side as they went on to win the gold medal in the playoff round.
 In December 2021, the team traveled to Leeuwarden, Netherlands to compete in the 2021 Olympic Qualification Event, hoping to secure Italy a spot in the women's event at the Beijing Olympics.
 After eight draws, the Italian team sat in fourth place in the standings with a 4–3 record.
 They faced Muirhead's British side in their final round robin draw, with the chance to secure the fourth playoff spot.
 The team, however, would lose 8–1 to Team Muirhead, meaning Latvia earned the last playoff spot instead of them.
 Constantini still got to compete in the Olympics, however, in the mixed doubles discipline with Amos Mosaner because of their strong finish at the 2021 World Championship.
 The team entered the mixed doubles tournament as underdogs but rose to international fame with their strong play and team dynamics.
 Against a stacked field, the Italian pair finished the round robin with a perfectly unblemished 9–0 record, three games ahead of the second place Norway who were 6–3.
 This earned them a spot in the playoff round, where they easily defeated Sweden's Almida de Val and Oskar Eriksson to advance to the gold medal game.
 In the final, Constantini and Mosaner took on Norway's pair of Kristin Skaslien and Magnus Nedregotten, who were the team that knocked them out of the 2021 World Championship.
 The Italian team gave up a steal of two in the first end but quickly found their footing with six points in the next three ends.
 Leading 7–5 in the eighth and final end, Constantini secured the gold medal for Italy with a double takeout to count a single point and win the game 8–5.
 It was Italy's first ever medal in curling at the Olympics, and first medal of any color won at an Olympic or World Championship event.
 Back with her women's team, Constantini led her rink to a 4–8 tenth-place finish at the World Women's Championship, defeating the Czech Republic, Norway, Scotland, and Turkey.
+She finished the season competing at the 2022 World Mixed Doubles Curling Championship, however this time with partner Sebastiano Arman in place of Mosaner.
+After a strong 5–0 start, the pair lost three of their last four games to miss the playoffs with a 6–3 record.